chanukyachintada06/Portfolio-website/README.md

 # 🌐 Personal Portfolio Website – Chintada Chanukya Venkata Sai

-This repository contains the source code for my **personal portfolio website**, a modern single-page web application designed to showcase my profile, skills, certifications, and publications with a strong focus on **cybersecurity and development**.
+This repository contains the pseudocode for my **personal portfolio website**, a modern single-page web application designed to showcase my profile, skills, certifications, and publications with a strong focus on **cybersecurity and development**.

 🔗 **Live Website:**
 👉 https://chanukyachintada.vercel.app/